amborle/featmap/README.md

 ## How to run locally

 ### Database requirements
 Featmap runs on top of [PostgreSQL](https://www.postgresql.org/), so make sure you have it running on your system.
+At this step, make sure to setup the credentials and database that Featmap will use.

 ### Downloading
 [Download](https://github.com/amborle/featmap/releases) the Featmap binary for your respective platform and save it somewhere on your system.